BrianStinerGithub/UnconventionalWisdom/Scripts/Printing money does nothing.markdown

 Money, even if its in your possesion, is never really yours.
 It is always a share of the whole pie, and if that whole is growing your share shrinks in relation.
 Here's something you've grown accustomed too.
 2% inflation.
 That means in 20 years half of your savings and wages are gone.
 You are running on a treadmill.

 Plus its hardly money at all.
 You can't spend this online.
 Plenty of places won't accept cash.
 Good luck buying a home with suitcases of bills.
 It still works for common economic actions but technologically it can't keep up.
 People want digital money.

 **Gestures with greenbacks, then check, then card, then phone** This used to be the main way we exchanged value in the world, then it was with checks, then with cards, now with apps.
 Now we can't live without them and we know they are abusing that for their own gain.
+They can't help it.
+Power corrupts, absolute power corrupts absolutly.
-So how do we exchange money online without a bank?
+But how do we exchange money online without a bank?

 **New set but details fuzzy**